-If your work travel exceeds 5,000 kilometres, you must use the logbook method to claim a tax deduction for the work-related portion of your car expenses.
-You’ll need to keep odometer readings, receipts and invoices to support your claim.
+You must utilize the logbook method to claim a tax deduction for the work-related portion of your car expenses if your work travel exceeds 5,000 kilometers.
+To support your claim, you’ll need to keep odometer readings, receipts, and invoices.

-You can claim certain travel expenses incurred when travelling overnight for work.
-These may include meals, accommodation, transport fares, bridge and road tolls, car parking, car hire fees and other incidental costs.
+Certain travel expenses spent when traveling overnight for work can be claimed.
+Meals, lodging, transportation fares, bridge and road tolls, car parking, car rental fees, and other incidental costs may be included.

 If you’re ‘travelling on work‘ during COVID-19 and must quarantine, you can claim a deduction for accommodation, food, drink and incidental expenses.
 However, no deduction is available for private quarantine expenses or when you travel to or from a work location and need to quarantine.

 How you report and claim allowance and expense amounts will depend on whether it’s shown on your income statement and how much you spent.

 The record-keeping rules depend on whether you receive a travel allowance, travel for six nights or more and whether you are claiming less than the reasonable amount.
 We suggest that you keep track of your travel allowances, maintain a travel diary and store your receipts to make it easier to support your claim.

 Immediate deductions can be claimed for assets that cost under $300 to the extent the asset is used to generate non-business income.
 These include tools, calculators, briefcases or computer equipment.